 The Authors

-Lucy Parsons is a Divisional Director of Nursing at Oxford University Hospitals NHS Trust, UK.
+Lucy Parsons is Divisional Director of Nursing at Oxford University Hospitals NHS Trust, UK.
 She is also a student on the Professional Doctorate In Nursing programme at Oxford Brookes University, UK and her research interest is the implementation of Evidence-Based Practice.
+Lucy is co-author on A Beginner's Guide to Evidence-Based Practice in Health and Social Care, 4th Edition.

 Professor Shelia Payne is a health psychologist with a background in nursing.
-She holds an Emeritus Chair at the International Observatory on End of Life Care at Lancaster University.
-She undertakes research and has published widely in academic and professional journals with over 700 outputs, and 16 books.
+She holds an Emeritus Chair at the International Observatory on End of Life Care at Lancaster University, UK.
+Sheila is co-author on A Post-Graduate's Guide to Doing a Literature Review in Health and Social Care, 3rd Edition.

 Professor Nancy Preston is a nurse and Professor of Supportive and Palliative Care at Lancaster University, UK.
-Nancy is an experienced systematic reviewer and has published more than 40 reviews.
-She teaches on the doctorate programme in Health Research on how to conduct a systematic review for your PhD.
+Nancy is co-author on A Post-Graduate's Guide to Doing a Literature Review in Health and Social Care, 3rd Edition.

 A Post-Graduate's Guide to Doing a Literature Review in Health and Social Care, 3rd Edition